pksilen/vitja-service/README.md

   - Update default prometheus metrics
 - check if _id and id is consistently correctly used
 - User has SalesItems and Orders subentities
+- New entities: User has Followers (User-User manyToMany), show SalesItems from followers
+- Unit testaa: shouldIncludeField eri keissit
 - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate

-- New entities: User has Friends, Posts, show posts from friends
-  - GetEntitiesByIn: get Posts where userId in User's friendIds
-- Unit testaa: shouldIncludeField eri keissit

 TODO NEXT RELEASE:
 - remote service calls can have rollback action and commit action